 But pull EVERYTHING together to create a cohesive, beautiful and relaxing family living room?
 Now that is daunting!

 The standard is high people!
-I mean, check out the amazing progress on the other rooms at Calling It Home.
+I mean, look at the amazing progress on the other rooms.

-Also, my own expectations are high, especially after spending so long thinking about, planning (See Week 1) and then working on this space!
+Also, my own expectations are high, especially after spending so long thinking about and planning (See Week 1) this space!

-Yes, with one week to go this is what the living room is looking like.
-Styling a bookshelf?
-You can see the buffet in the second photo below, which has 6 deep and short shelves for me to SOMEHOW decorate.
+Yes, with one week to go this is what my living room is looking like.
+You can see the buffet in the photo above, which has 6 deep shelves for me to SOMEHOW decorate and make look amazing!

 Tip 1.
 Colour Scheme